Emotion Recognition

 Example measurements

-Below is a example measurements performed on our Czech dataset.
+Below is an example of measurements performed on our Czech dataset.

 Class | Precision | Recall | F1 |